TransUnion Logo

 TransUnion Logo 1990s

 The logo was redesigned to be more compact.
-The letters are blue, emphasizing professionalism, a technical style, and consistency in operations.
+The letters are blue, emphasizing professionalism, a technical style, and operational consistency.
 This highlights the company’s reliability and thoughtfulness.
 The figure on the left symbolizes the foundation built over years of prior activity.

 The company name is in large letters on the right, showcasing its scale and achievements.
 Below them is the positioning statement: solutions from the company that listens.
-While this phrase does not fully encapsulate TransUnion’s work, it highlights attentiveness, a caring approach, and the ability to listen to the needs of partners and clients.
+While this phrase does not fully encapsulate TransUnion’s work, it highlights attentiveness, a caring approach, and the ability to listen to partners’ and clients’ needs.

 The logo update coincided with the acquisition of the Marmon Group brand, reflecting the need to refresh and modernize the corporate style while retaining the core elements of its identity.